ryan95f/yamlator/docs/schema_components.md

 }
 ```

-Like a ruleset, enums can be referanced as a type within a rule.
+Like a ruleset, enums can be referenced as a type within a rule.
 For example:

 ```text
 ruleset <ruleset-name> {